apache/openwhisk/docs/actions.md

 ## Watching action output

-OpenWhisk actions may be invoked by other users, in response to various events, or as part of an action sequence.
+OpenWhisk actions might be invoked by other users, in response to various events, or as part of an action sequence.
 In such cases it can be useful to monitor the invocations.

 You can use the OpenWhisk CLI to watch the output of actions as they are invoked.